Annual Notifications

 (315) 482-9971 ext: 2331

-● Nonvolatile rodenticides or insecticidal baits in tamper resistant bait stations, silica gel and other nonvolatile ready-to-use pastes, foams or gels in areas inaccessible to children;
+• nonvolatile insecticidal baits in tamper resistant bait stations in areas inaccessible to children;

-● The application of EPA designated biopesticides or exempt materials under 40CFR152.25;
+• the application of EPA designated exempt materials under 40CFR152.25;

-● The use of aerosol products with a directed spray in containers of 18 fluid ounces or less when used to protect individuals from an imminent threat from stinging and biting insects including venomous spiders, bees, wasps and hornets.
+• the use of aerosol products with a directed spray in containers of 18 fluid ounces or less when used to protect individuals from an imminent threat from stinging and biting insects including venomous spiders, bees, wasp, and hornets.

 Contact: Darin Trickey, Director of Facilities